xFrednet/TFL5-improve-lint-list-performance/sections/04-analysis.md

 ### Importance for Clippy's lint list
 Clickhijacking is used to make a victim interacts with a different website to use the privileges or data that the user has saved on that site.
 Clippy's lint list provides the same data to everyone and the only user specific data is the selected color theme.
 An attacker has therefor nothing to gain with this attack.
 Adding the header would actually reduce flexibility from external users to embed the lint list in their own interface, even if the project at this point doesn't know of website doing so.

 However, Clippy's lint list is just one site that's hosted under the domain, it should be investigated if other sites contain sensitive data that would require the header.
+This paper will still look into setting the header as it is required so receive a A+ grade by Mozilla Observatory.
+The goal will therefor be to set the header to _DENY_ this can later be expanded to _SAMEORIGIN_ or _ALLOW-FROM_ if required.

-## X-Content-Type-Options
+## X-Content-Type-Options \label{sec:analysis.header.x-content-type-options.value}
 In 2008 the _X-Content-Type-Options_ HTTP header was initially implemented by Microsoft in Internet Explorer 8 to prevent attacks that abuse _MIME-sniffing_ for attacks [@microsoft.docs.ie8-security-4].
 HTTP includes a content-type header that indicate the type of content that is being delivered, these types are called _MIME types_.
 Most browsers have a mechanic called _MIME-sniffing_ to determine what MIME type the received resource is in.
 This functionality is used for backwards compatibility with for example legacy servers that serve all content with the `text/plain` content type.
 MIME-Sniffing can determine that received data is in a different data type than specified and display it in the determined way.
 This would for instance render a HTML document that is send with the `text/plain` content-type if the text contains HTML elements [@microsoft.docs.ie8-security-5].

 The feature has however introduced some security concerns for content hosts.
 Attackers could create content like images that contain HTML text with scrips.
 The sniffing functionality could then falsely determine during the inspection that the received resource is a HTML document and then execute the contained script instead of showing an image [@microsoft.docs.ie8-security-5].
 This lead to the introduction of the X-Content-Type-Options field that can be used to prevent such content sniffing [@microsoft.docs.ie8-security-4].